Hawaiian Luau Rice is a little sweet, a little savory and little bit tropical and the perfect cure for the dog days of

 toasted crushed garnish - optional

 - 2 tbsp green onions - 2 tablespoons chopped for garnish - optional

 - Toast your coconut in a non-stick skillet until in is toasty brown.
 Set aside.

 - Place your coconut oil, onions, garlic, ginger in the pan until aromatic.
 Add the ham and cook quickly until lightly golden.

 - Add your cooked basmati rice, chicken powder and white pepper and mix quickly in your pan until all of the rice is covered evenly with the coconut oil and seasoning.
 Add the pineapple, green onions and toasted coconut back into the pan and continue stirring quickly, just until warmed.
-Reserve a little toasted coconut on the side for garnishing.
+Reserve a little toasted coconut and green onions on the side for garnishing.